About Ben Anderson

 Prior to becoming the Tax Collector of Okaloosa County, Ben operated Anderson Realty USA.
-In his professional career, Anderson became a State Certified General Real Estate Appraiser for both commercial and residential properties.
-He also earned a license as a Real Estate Broker and Real Estate Auctioneer.
-Having served on numerous committees of the Emerald Coast Association of Realtors, including President, he has also worked at the state level as the District Vice President of the Florida Association of Realtors which consists of 150,000 members.
-Furthermore, Anderson was asked to serve as the Director for the National Association of Realtors which is one million members strong.
+In his professional career, he became a State Certified General Real Estate Appraiser for both commercial and residential properties, and was also a licensed Real Estate Broker and Auctioneer.
+He served on numerous local, State and national committees, to include President of the Emerald Coast Association of Realtors, District Vice President of the Florida Association of Realtors and culminating in his selection as Director of the National Association of Realtors which is over one million members strong.

-Anderson graduated from Florida State University in 1973 with a double-major in International Affairs and Government.
-He served four years on the Public Service Commission Nominating Council and also acted as a Legislative Aide in the Florida Senate.
+Anderson graduated from Florida State University in 1973 with a double major in International Affairs and Government.
+He served four years on the Public Service Commission Nominating Council and also as a Legislative Aide in the Florida Senate.

-A lifelong resident of the Emerald Coast, he and his wife Karen have three grown sons, Justin, Jerrett, and Tucker ; and four grandchildren.
-The family are members of First United Methodist Church of Ft.
-Walton Beach.
+A lifelong resident of the Emerald Coast, he and his wife Karen have three grown sons, Justin, Jerrett, and Tucker; and seven grandchildren.
+Their Families are members of First United Methodist Church of Fort Walton Beach.